-THE attention of our citizens is called again to the Musicale to be given by Professor Shryock and Miss Day, Money, or letters, should not be sent to of Dallas.
-Besides the fact that the entertainment will be very fine, the the further fact that the proceeds will be given to purchase a microscope for the Academy, should bring out a large · audience.
+THE attention of our citizens is callby Professor Shryock and Miss Day, Money, or letters, should not be sent to of Dallas.
+Besides the fact that the entertainment will be very fine, the the further fact that the proceeds will be given to purchase a microscope for the Academy, should bring out a large . audience.

-THERE is no excuse for our exist- "The House We Live In." ance as a people if we do not push this grand truth to the front in all parts of the world.
+ance as a people if we do not push this grand truth to the front in all parts of the world.

-The Keene Church, School.
+The Keene Church School.

-awakened to view them in their school fellows.
-Surely of all for whom we 8:35 A. M. when the visitor stepped children is most needy. the tree and river of life, and the long has the sportsman in the training of silver table on which the feast will be his dog or horse. spread.
+8:35 A. M. when the visitor stepped children is most needy. silver table on which the feast will be his dog or horse. spread.
 One childish mind had send you on a similar errand?
 If so, robes of the good people who were Bible as the basis of all education.

-Surely the seed thus sown and the im- deem it. pressions made on tender hearts will works, a union of church and state.
+Surely the seed thus sown and the im-deem it. pressions made on tender hearts will works, a union of church and state.
 E. E. VINSON and wife are making bear fruit unto eternal life.
 Then the their final arrangements to start Wed- reading lesson came.
 It was pleasant nesday night for California, their fu- to see how quickly the "baby class"

-read such sentences as these placed on the board by their mild, patient "God made the light."
+read such sentences as these placed on A mass meeting of our citizens was the board by their mild, patient "God made the light."
 God made the light and air."
-After "God made the moon-light," etc.
+There was quite a large attendance, a little talk about the nature of light, and considerable interest manifested. they read, "God made the sun light," "God made the moon-light," etc.